demetrapappa14-geospatial/Deep-Learning-techniques-to-the-Eurosat-satetelite-image-dataset-/README.md

 ## Limitations

-- Eurosat Dataset is desdigned  fro image classification only
+- Eurosat Dataset is desdigned  for image classification only
-- No official segmetation masks are available
+- No official segmetation masks and bounding boxes are available
+- Pseudo labels may be introduced annotation erros
+---

+## Technologies Used

+- Python
+- PyTorch
+- Torchvision
+- Ultralytics YOLOv8
+- NumPy
+- Pandas
+- Matplotlib
+- Scikit-learn

+---